squash-authors/SQUASH/SQLAYER/README.md

 ## Prerequisites
 To run SQUASH using SQLAYER, you will require:
-- An AWS account
+- An AWS account.
 - The AWS CLI to be installed (https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html).
-- The AWS CLI must be configured to connect to your AWS account (https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-quickstart.html)
+- The AWS CLI must be configured to connect to your AWS account (https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-quickstart.html).
-- Access to the AWS SDK Boto3 for Python - automatically included if using AWS Cloud9 (Cloud-based IDE)
+- Access to the AWS SDK Boto3 for Python - automatically included if using AWS Cloud9 (Cloud-based IDE).

 ## Dependencies
-The following package versions were used for SQLAYER.
+The following package versions were used for SQLAYER:
 ```script
 - python==3.11.9
 - numpy==2.0.0